 I haven't seen the river that runs through The Gambia yet, but I came upon the first swimming hole of these travels--an event to celebrate.
 I didn't take a swim, but I did give myself and my shirt and neckerchief a wash at the mini-dam where the water flowing over it looked fairly clear.
 A guy was fishing with a stick as a pole.

 Bicycles are much more evident here than in Senegal and Mali.
-Basse, the only significant city in the eastern half of the country, had at least two good-sized bike shops with a couple dozen bikes each out front.
+Basse, the only significant city in the eastern half of the country, had at least two good-sized bike shops with a couple dozen bikes out front of each.
 The bikes aren't particularly well-maintained.
 Two cyclists I've talked to had detached, non-functioning brakes.
 The highway is in fine shape with a nice shoulder that I have no need of as there is so little traffic.
-The road that runs through the country is not a trucker's route, or even much of a bus route other than small local vans.
+The road that runs through the country is not a trucker's route, nor even much of a bus route other than small local vans.
 Despite the river the land is not much suitable for agriculture, just minimal grazing as in Senegal and Mali, so there is no significant traffic related to commerce.
 The prime entry to the country is at its western end near the capital and all the resorts.
 It is very pleasurable cycling, other than the 90 degree temperatures.
 And though this was an English colony, driving is on the right.
 One of the more evident English influences is school children wearing uniforms, unlike Senegal and Mali--boys blue shorts and a white shirt, and girls a green dress.
 Another leftover of the British presence is occssionally being addressed as "sir," such as "Good morning, sir."
 Not the children though.
 They ask for money, some even saying, "Give me buck."

 It was fifty miles before I came upon a baobab, as regal as ever, and with a green background here.

 My tent isn't my only casualty.
 The washer on one of my pumps ruptured, rendering it useless.
 I have long traveled with a spare.
 I also lost two buttons on my shirt.
 I could at least repair it with my needle and thread and buttons off the pockets of the shirt.
 My generator seems to be okay.
 It was the batteries that were resisting being charged, so now I directly charge my iPad.
-It's not as fast, but it is a relief as The Gambia uses the English three-pronged electrical outlets which I didn't not bring an adaptor for.
+It's not as fast, but it is a relief as The Gambia uses the English three-pronged electrical outlets which I didn't bring an adaptor for.